 What has Mayor Steinberg done as mayor?
 Find out here

-Sacramento, CA (May 25, 2023) - Darrell Steinberg has been one of the most effective mayors in the history of Sacramento.
-He has dramatically scaled up the city’s response to the crisis of unsheltered homelessness, secured tens of millions of dollars for neighborhood economic development, and delivered new civic amenities while providing steady leadership during the pandemic and social upheaval of the past seven years.
+Sacramento, CA (UPDATED AUG.
+30, 2024) - Darrell Steinberg has been one of the most effective mayors in the history of Sacramento.
+He has dramatically scaled up the city’s response to the crisis of unsheltered homelessness, secured tens of millions of dollars for neighborhood economic development, and delivered new civic amenities while providing steady leadership during the pandemic and social upheaval of the past eight years.
 Here is a list of his accomplishments:

 Homelessness and housing